ShilpaNidoniGit/JavaCommandLineProgram/README.md

 => Provide tests for the functionality described in first line

+# Note

-Note: Since this is command line program, it is not persisting data in cache or database, on every rerun of the program the questions and the answera data stored will be erased.
-The answers stored for the questions can be retrieved only in the one time running instance of that program.
+1. Since this is command line program, it is not persisting data in cache or database, on every rerun of the program the questions and the answers data stored will be erased.
+2. The answers stored for the questions can be retrieved only in the running instance of that program.
+3. System.out.print function is used to output the data to console, instead of using logging libraries, because this program is currently using only Java8 library and not using any external libraries/dependencies.